 only Christians believe the truth.
 Jesus said in Jn 8-32, “You will know the

-faith of the gospel” as a revelation from God through the unity of the
+faith of the gospel” as a revelation from God through a state of unity as we all strive together to

 (139f) Temple